bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 Сonfiguration domain named 'configuration.apache-kafka' contains properties used to create an Apache Kafka consumer (see `the official documentation <https://kafka.apache.org/documentation/#consumerconfigs>`_).

-.. note:: You must not define properties such as 'bootstrap.servers', 'enable.auto.commit', 'key.deserializer' and 'value.deserializer' in order to avoid a crashing of the system.
+.. note:: You must not define properties such as 'bootstrap.servers', 'enable.auto.commit', 'key.deserializer' and 'value.deserializer' in order to avoid a system crash.

 Сonfiguration domain named 'configuration.t-streams' contains properties used for a T-streams consumer/producer.

-.. note:: You must not define properties such as 'producer.bind-host', 'producer.bind-port', 'consumer.subscriber.bind-host' and 'consumer.subscriber.bind-port' to avoid a crashing of system.
+.. note:: You must not define properties such as 'producer.bind-host', 'producer.bind-port', 'consumer.subscriber.bind-host' and 'consumer.subscriber.bind-port' to avoid a system crash.

-To see the properties list click this link for a `producer <http://t-streams.com/docs/a2-api/tstreams-factory-api/#TSF_DictionaryProducer_keyset>`_, for a `consumer <http://t-streams.com/docs/a2-api/tstreams-factory-api/#TSF_DictionaryConsumer_keyset>`_ (you should use the textual constants to create a configuration).
+To see the properties list check the following links: for a `producer <http://t-streams.com/docs/a2-api/tstreams-factory-api/#TSF_DictionaryProducer_keyset>`_ and for a `consumer <http://t-streams.com/docs/a2-api/tstreams-factory-api/#TSF_DictionaryConsumer_keyset>`_ (you should use the textual constants to create a configuration).

 For each uploaded custom jar a new configuration is added in the following format::